 How can students access textbooks that are physically on reserve in the library building?

 Since the Healey Library building is closed, its physical collections are unavailable, including textbooks and other physical materials on reserve.
 Faculty are strongly encouraged to request digitization of physical library reserves materials, scan course reading materials themselves as needed to upload to their course Blackboard pages, or find substitutes for books and materials on reserve.
 See the Course Reserves section below for more information and a review of different options available to faculty and students.

 Which Healey Library services are not available at this time?

-Because the Healey Library building is closed until further notice, the Library cannot currently provide access to any of the following resources: library laptops or computer labs in the Healey Library building; physical interlibrary loan borrowing (i.e. books); physical library checkouts, including course reserves; books from the main stacks; the Archives Research Room; or physical archival or special collections.
+Because the Healey Library building is closed until further notice, the Library cannot currently provide access to any of the following resources or spaces: library laptops or computer labs in the Healey Library building; the Archives Research Room; or physical archival or special collections.
 Although the library building is closed, some staff are onsite to provide modified services for the delivery of the library’s physical materials.
 All users may use the library requests form to request library items for digitization or curbside pickup.

 I’m a UMass Boston student/faculty/staff, and I need access to a laptop.
 What are my options?

 If you are a faculty or staff member, please ask your direct supervisor.

 - Students who need a loaner Chromebook should go to this link and sign up to get one: https://www.umb.edu/chromebookloan